MoeMohamed17/Book-Tracker/README.md

 - As a user, I want to be able to view the list of books to read and books that I have read

 - As a user, I want to be able to sort books by genre so that I can find books that match my current mood

+- As a user, when I start the application, I want to be given the option to load my book tracker from file

+- As a user, I want to be able to save my read and unread book lists to a file